OsbornNyakaru/OsbornNyakaru/README.md

 - Launch a startup code-named **"Wire"** focused on impactful tech solutions.
 - Expand prompt-sharing tools to enhance education in institutions.
-- Explore more in MLOps and cloud-based solutions.
+- Explore ML and cloud-based solutions more.

 ---